Share your feedback or suggestions:

 This map shows the flow of electricity into and out of PJM.

 This map shows proposed renewable resources under study for possible interconnection to the grid.
 This map is currently not available in Internet Explorer or Firefox.
 Chrome is recommended.

 This map displays up-to-date information on queues and generation deactivations across the PJM footprint.
-Advanced filtering capabilities allow users to view the data by fuel type, status, state, zone and more.
-The map also shows the location of substations, transmission lines and transmission zones in combination with various map layers.
-Users also have the ability to zoom the map to view more detail.
-Quick Guide (PDF)
+Advanced filtering capabilities allow viewing the data by fuel type, status, state, zone and more.
+The map also shows the location of substations, transmission lines and transmission zones.

-To access the system map, use your PJM username and password.
-If you don’t have an account with PJM, please register first.
+To access the system map, enter your username and password.
+If you don’t have a PJM account, please register for one.

 PJM is now offering high-resolution transmission maps that include PJM's transmission infrastructure from 69 kilovolt to 765 kilovolt facilities.
 These maps contain detailed inserts of Philadelphia/Jersey City Corridor, Chicago, Pittsburgh, Dayton/Columbus Metro, Cleveland, Norfolk, and Baltimore/DC Metro.

 If requesting access to downloadable maps, please submit the form below.